Retirement Home vs. Home Care. What is best?

 Here are some free services that you would have access to when a senior chooses to live in residence:

 · Use the help of a Retirement Home Advisor who will accompany them throughout the residency selection process

 - Identify the needs of the person or the couple

 - Presentation of the first selection of residences during a meeting at your home

 - Accompaniment when visiting the selected residences allowing you to receive the advice of an expert used to evaluate and choosing retirement homes for the elderly

 As you can see, the choice between living in a seniors’ residence or home care requires reflection and encourages questioning.
 It is important to evaluate not only your current needs but also the future needs of your parents.
 Do not hesitate to talk to your relatives about these questions, but also to your brothers and sisters.

 In addition, the team at your local CLSC can also help you in your process.
-If you have already identified possible solutions, the Chez Vous Avant Tout and Visavie teams will also be able to assist you with home care services or looking for a seniors’ residence.
+If you have already identified possible solutions, Visavie will also be able to assist you with home care services or looking for a seniors’ residence.